 North Dakota Compass is a social indicators project that measures progress in our state, its eight regions, 53 counties, four Native American reservations, and larger cities.

-The Community Profile Tool offers easy access to up-to-date census data for all 88 Ohio counties.
-Explore data on population, transportation, agriculture, housing, the economy and more from the U.S. Census Bureau and the National Agricultural Statistics Service.
+The KX Community Profiles offer easy access to the latest census data for all 88 Ohio counties.
+Explore general population demographics, housing, transportation, agriculture, livestock, crops, and more from the U.S. Census Bureau and the National Agricultural Statistics Service.